Yes, closely and constantly.

 The documents show that the CIA officers most knowledgeable about Oswald reported to two of the most powerful men in the agency: deputy director Richard Helms and counterintelligence chief James Angleton, both of whom thought JFK’s policy toward Cuba was weak and misguided.

-The story was first documented in John Newman’s 1995 bok “Oswald and the CIA.”
+The story was first documented in John Newman’s 1995 book “Oswald and the CIA.”
 Newman is a former intelligence officer turned academic historian.
-Newman, who teaches at the University of Maryland, traced how the CIA intercepted Oswald’s correspondence when he was living in the Soviet Union 1959 to 1962.
+Newman, who taught at the University of Maryland, traced how the CIA intercepted Oswald’s correspondence when he was living in the Soviet Union 1959 to 1962.

 Because the CIA is so often caricatured in JFK discussions, some background is helpful in understanding who wrote this document and why.